skafdan/ChatServer-Deployment/README.md

 - access_key_id, `AWS_ACCESS_KEY_ID`
 - secret_access_key, `AWS_SECRET_ACCESS_KEY`
 - session_token,`AWS_SESSION_TOKEN`

+The chatserver will also use your AWS credentials to backup the database to S3, as such your credentials must also be placed into the folder `/path/to/Chatserver-Deployment/.aws/credentials`
 ### SSH-keys
 In addition a `ssh keypair` needs to be created and the private key must be present somewhere accessible on your system.
 Ensure the correct permissions are set: